Counseling and Psychological Services

-1st Gen Connection: An open, supportive space for 1st Gen students to share and connect about their experiences.
+An open, supportive space for 1st Gen students to share and connect about their experiences.
 The group will touch on topics specific to the first gen experience, including adjustment to college, self-care, resiliency, belonging, impostor syndrome, and intersecting identities.
 A space in which students can be themselves and share about issues that are often invisible or dismissed, and they may not be able to share elsewhere.
-The group is drop in and will meet regularly at a day/time TBD.
+The group is drop in and will meet biweekly at a date and time TBD.
 Questions?
-Email group facilitator Anna Rivera at firstname.lastname@example.org
+Email Anna Rivera at firstname.lastname@example.org.